lbr-stack/lbr_fri_ros2_stack/lbr_fri_ros2_stack/doc/lbr_fri_ros2_stack.rst

 For the real robot, set ``sim:=false`` and run the ``LBRServer`` on the ``KUKA smartPAD``, see :ref:`Install Applications to the Robot`.

-2. Check-out demos, see :ref:`LBR Demos`.
+2. Checkout demos, see :ref:`LBR Demos`.